-Standing atop the Sierra de Cristo Rey (Formerly known as the Cerro de los Muleros, Mule Drivers Mountain), in Sunland Park, New Mexico, the 29 ft. tall limestone statue of Christ serves as a shrine to thousands of faithful in the El Paso and Southern New Mexico area.
+Standing atop the Sierra de Cristo Rey (formerly known as the Cerro de los Muleros, Mule Drivers Mountain), in Sunland Park, New Mexico, the 29 ft. tall limestone statue of Christ serves as a shrine to thousands of faithful in the El Paso and Southern New Mexico area.
 Because of Mt.
 Cristo Rey’s proximity to Mexico, it’s best to hike up the mountain in a group.
-The well maintained trail is about 4.4 miles roundtrip and provides stunning, unparalleled vies of Texas, New Mexico and Mexico.
+The well maintained trail is about 4.4 miles round trip and provides stunning, unparalleled views of Texas, New Mexico and Mexico.

 The Tigua Indian Cultural Center of the Ysleta del Sur Pueblo celebrates over 300 years of tribal history in El Paso.
 Attractions include a museum, gift shops, the Cacique Cafe, and delicious fresh Indian bread.
 Indian social dance performances take place every weekend - call for schedule.